-Dr. Ileana Stigliani is Assistant Professor of Design and Innovation at the Innovation and Entrepreneurship Department.
+Dr. Ileana Stigliani is Associate Professor of Design and Innovation at the Innovation and Entrepreneurship Department.
 She received her Ph.D. in Management from Bocconi University, Milan.

 Her research focuses on the cognitive aspects of innovation.
 In particular, she studies how material artifacts and practices influence cognitive processes – such as sensemaking and sensegiving, categorization, and perceptions of organizational and professional identities – within organizations.

 She investigates these themes in design-based companies – e.g., Alessi, Kartell, Alfa Romeo, Piaggio, and Ducati - and in Product and Service Design consulting firms – Continuum Innovation, IDEO, Live Work, Engine Service Design, etc.

 In particular, while she was a visiting scholar at the Sloan School of Management of the MIT, Boston, she conducted a ten-month ethnography of how designers work at Continuum Innovation, a world leading innovation and design consulting firm.

 She's currently studying the cognitive dynamics underpinning the diffusion of Service Design, and how businesses introduce and integrate Design Thinking into their organizations.